Certified Backyard Habitat

 Sippo Lake Park-Exploration Gateway (Room C)

 Over the past decade, urban sprawl has increased at an alarming rate.
-Due to this trend, our native wildlife has been forced to relocate as their habitats disappear.
-As individuals, we may not be able to stop this devastating trend, but we can help reintroduce wildlife into our backyard.
-This program is just one in a series of programs to help certify your backyard as a valuable and sustainable ecosystem for wildlife.
-Participants will receive instructions about getting their yard the "Certified Backyard Habitat" designation by Stark Parks naturalists.
+Due to this trend, our native wildlife have been forced to relocate as their habitats disappear.
+As individuals, we may not be able to stop this devastating trend, but we can help reintroduce wildlife back into our yards.

 Sippo Lake Park-Exploration Gateway (Room C)

-Native Roots Nursery of Richfield, Ohio, will be speaking on your garden’s potential, how to select native plants that will benefit wildlife, and how to achieve the look you want.
+Native Roots Nursery of Richfield, Ohio, will be speaking on your garden’s potential, how to select native plants that will benefit wildlife, and how to bounce back from a drought.

 Throw and grow a beautiful pollinator garden by making seed balls to help support and attract pollinators to your backyard.
-Native seeds used in this program were collected at Stark Parks and have been hand-selected and cleaned by Naturalists and volunteers.
-This seed ball mix could include any combination of the following seeds: Wild Bergamot, Purple Coneflower, Milkweed, Mountain Mint, Maximillian Sunflower, Black-eyed Susan, and Rattlesnake Master.
+Native seeds used in this program are from Stark Parks and have been hand-selected and cleaned by Naturalists and volunteers.
+This seed ball mix could include any combination of the following seeds: Wild Bergamot, Purple Coneflower, Milkweed, Mountain Mint, Maximillian Sunflower, Black-eyed Susan’s, or Rattlesnake Master.
 Each participant will make and take their seed balls home supplied with ‘how-to’ directions.

 Backyard Habitat Submission Form